OpenRiskNet/workshop/OntologyWorkshop/intro.md

 The answer to the question what an ontology is, is a bit more abstract.
 We will focus, instead, on why we use ontologies.
 The core reason is us to communicate in a precise way what we are talking about, including being precise in uncertainty.
-For example, we can use ontologies to precise represent these
+For example, we can use ontologies to precisely represent these
 concepts:

 * a material entity